Nice3point/Revit.Build.Tasks/Readme.md

 </RevitAddIns>
 ```

+Target is triggered automatically if the `PublishRevitAddin` property is enabled.

 ### Implicit global usings

 By default, included a target for generating implicit global Usings depending on the project references.
 Helps to reduce the frequent use of `using` in a project.